neutmute/neutmute.github.io/_posts/blog/2015-09-20-Roboking-wont-clean.md

 ---

-**2016 Update** LG Australia site doesn't have the firmware anymore but [Singapore has 16552](http://www.lg.com/sg/support/support-product/lg-VR6270LVMB) for `VR6270LVMB` which loaded fine.
+**Update** A year later in December 2016 and the hom-bot is going around in circles again.
+The LG Australia site doesn't have the firmware anymore but [Singapore has 16552](http://www.lg.com/sg/support/support-product/lg-VR6270LVMB) for `VR6270LVMB` which loaded fine.
+Again the behaviour has been fixed by a firmware update.
+I'll save the firmware this time in case it becomes unavailable.
+Perhaps writing the non volatile firmware resets accumulated training data which has caused the robot to misbehave.
+That is my current best theory on why this technique fixes the errant behaviour.